On self-duality and unigraphicity for $3$-polytopes: Introduction

 \subsection{Self-duality}

 The study of polyhedra began as early as antiquity, with the five Platonic solids (regular polyhedra).
-These were of importance, to the extent that Plato related each to one of the five `natural elements' (e.g. the octahedron represented air).
+These were of importance, to the extent that Plato related each to one of the five `natural elements' (e.g., the octahedron represented air).
 Euclid described their construction, and was aware that there are no other regular polyhedra.
 It was already known to the ancient Greeks that the tetrahedron is self-dual, the cube and octahedron form a dual pair, and the dodecahedron and icosahedron form a dual pair (see below for more details).
 Much later, Kepler assigned a regular polyhedron to each of the other planets in the Solar System observed at the time.

-Nowadays we know that a graph is the $1$-skeleton of a polyhedral solid if and only if it is $3$-connected and planar -- the Rademacher-Steinitz Theorem.
+Nowadays we know that a graph is the $1$-skeleton of a polyhedral solid if and only if it is $3$-connected and planar -- the Rademacher-Steinitz Theorem \cite{radste}.
 Homeomorphic polyhedra have isomorphic graphs.
-Polyhedral vertices correspond to graph vertices, edges to edges, and polyhedral faces to planar graph regions in a natural way.
 We will refer to these as $3$-polytopal or polyhedral graphs interchangeably.
-For example, see the appendix of our prior work \cite{mafpo1} for graphical representations of some small $3$-polytopes.

-Whitney proved that a graph is polyhedral if and only if it may be uniquely embedded on the surface of a sphere.
+A graph is planar if it may be embedded in the plane (equivalently, on the surface of a sphere) such that no edges cross except at vertices.
+A plane graph is a planar graph considered together with an embedding in the plane.
+Whitney observed that a $3$-connected, planar graph has a unique embedding in the surface of a sphere, and thus a unique embedding in the plane once the external region has been chosen \cite{whit32}.
+For this reason, one may talk about {\em the} planar immersion of a polyhedron.
+Polyhedral vertices correspond to graph vertices, edges to edges, and polyhedral faces to plane graph regions in a natural way.
+For example, see \cite[Appendix A]{mafpo1} for graphical representations of all $3$-polytopes with $14$ or fewer edges.
 Tutte \cite{tutt61} described an algorithm to construct all polyhedra on $q$ edges starting from the set of polyhedra on $q-1$ edges.
 This algorithm relies also on constructing \textit{duals}.